Lloyd offers a full menu of dining options, whether you’re spending the day at the Oregon Convention Center or an exciting night at The Moda Center.

 Easily accessible via light rail, streetcar or taxi, the Convention Center area is just a short jaunt from the restaurants of the Central Eastside, Pearl District and downtown.
-Less than 10 minutes north by bus, Argentine-inpired Ox Restaurant fires, smokes, and grills all sorts of entrees, from beef ribeye to coal-roasted artichoke.
+Less than 10 minutes north by bus, Argentine-inpired Ox Restaurant fires, smokes and grills all sorts of entrees, including beef ribeye and coal-roasted artichoke.

 Also nearby, Toro Bravo dishes up Spanish tapas seven nights a week, including their sautéed calamari with pocha beans that are almost too good to share.